dan-nl/lines-of-code/LinesOfCode.md

 Remember that Java comments are either // to the end of line, or /* to the next */.
 The block comments do not nest.
 There may be multiple /* … */ comments on a line.
 Whitespace includes tabs, spaces, carriage returns, and vertical tabs.
 Oh, and remember that comment start sequences that appear inside Java strings should be ignored.

 Goals of the task
 The mixture of line-based things (single line comments, blank lines, and so on) with the stream-based block comments can make solutions slightly ugly.
 While coding your solution, consider the structure of your code, and see how well it fits the structure of the problem.
-Build a simple Angular 2+ app where you could paste some code and line count would be displayed.
+Build a simple Angular 2+ app where you could paste some code and line count would be displayed. @link http://codekata.com/kata/kata13-counting-code-lines/